agoodling/research_scraper/README.md

 Step by Step:
 1. Create a Google Cloud Project and enable the following API’s
     a.
 Cloud Build
     b.
 Firestore
     c.
 Cloud Scheduler
-2. Set up the Firestore
+2. Set up the Firestore<br>
     a.
-To set up the Firestore search “Firestore” in the search bar
+To set up the Firestore search “Firestore” in the search bar <br>
    b.
-Click create databasechose ‘native mode’ Select region to host
+Click create databasechose ‘native mode’ Select region to host<br>
-3. Open the Cloud shell and make a directory for the project
+3. Open the Cloud shell and make a directory for the project<br>
     a.
-Add in the Files that will be needed for deployment
+Add in the Files that will be needed for deployment<br>
         i.
-Main.py
+Main.py<br>
         ii.
-Index.html
+Index.html <br>
         iii.
-Requirements.txt
+Requirements.txt<br>
         iv.
-Dockerfile
+Dockerfile<br>
-v.	.env
+        v.	.env<br>
     b.
-Populate these files with the code needed to build the application.
+Populate these files with the code needed to build the application.<br>
         i.
 These can be seen in the Github repo found here
 4. Build and Deploy the application to Cloud Run
     a.	gcloud builds submit --tag gcr.io/[PROJECT-ID]/[API Endpoint] gcloud run deploy research-scraper \
        --image gcr.io/[PROJECT-ID]/[API Endpoint] \
        --platform managed \
        --region us-central1 \
        --allow-unauthenticated
-5. Set up Cloud Scheduler to hit the API endpoint at a specified time
+5. Set up Cloud Scheduler to hit the API endpoint at a specified time <br>
     a.
 I set mine for 11am everyday using (0 11 ***)